The Lab of the Future

-Architect's rendering of the planned Princeton Plasma Innovation Center
+Princeton Plasma Innovation Center (PPIC) rendering

-PPPL also plans to build on its past as we repurpose the massive structure that housed the Tokamak Fusion Test Reactor in the 1980s and 1990s to construct modern research space.
+PPPL plans to build on its past as we repurpose the massive structure that housed the Tokamak Fusion Test Reactor in the 1980s and 1990s to construct modern research space.
 The Fusion Research and Technology Hub, which includes this facility and a new office building, will provide space for researchers advancing fusion energy in this century through public-private partnerships.

 The Lab of the Future will be supported by a multimillion-dollar upgrade of PPPL’s infrastructure, including modernizing its communications network, electrical systems, HVAC, and chilled water systems, making the campus truly a 21st century centerpiece for scientific and engineering research.